safaris since 1995

 The tribe’s of the Omo Valley are unique in Africa and despite their ‘popularity’, those interested in different cultures will still be fascinated.

 Other areas of special interest include the Danakil Depression, Awash NP, Gambella NP

 20% of the country’s revenue comes from tourism alone.
 Visitors support the infantile industry.
 It is rewarding to know that by visiting you are improving economic situation of what is still one of the poorest countries in the world.

 It’s not a traditional safari destination by any stretch of the imagination.
 Yet, it’s unique, inexpensive and offers some extraordinary experiences and diversions to seasoned African safari adventurers.

 Best time to go to Ethiopia

-- October to January - a popular time when the rains are over but the land is still green and lush with beautiful flowers.
+- October to January - a popular time when the rains are over, and land is still green and lush with beautiful flowers.